Partha-Guntur/Rainfall-Prediction-using-MLOps/README.md

 - Inspired by advancements in MLOps and machine learning deployment techniques.

 ## Contact
-For any questions or feedback, please reach out to @Partha-Guntur.
+For any questions or feedback, please reach out to parthagunturu2003@gmail.com.